Rapu-Rapu: Demographics

 In the 2020 census, Rapu-Rapu had a population of 36,151.
 The population density was sigfig 36,151/155.30.

 Government

 The following were the elected officials of Rapu-Rapu for the term 2013–2016.

 Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the: